dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 ### Explicit and Implicit Subsriptions

 By default, stream consumer has to explicitelly subsribe to the stream.
 This subsription would usualy be triggered by some external message that the grain (or client) receive that instructs them to subsribe.
 For example, in a chat service when user joins a chat room his grain receives a `JoinChatGroup` message with the chat name and it will cause the user grain to subscribe to this chat stream (stream of messages published to this chat).

+In addition, Orleans Streams also support "Implicit Subsriptions".
+In this model the grain does not to explicitely subscribe to the stream.
+This grain is subsribed automaticaly, impictely, by the streaming runtime, just based on its grain identity.

+Grain implementation class can have an attribute `[ImplicitStreamSubscription("MyStreamNamespace")]`.
+This

 ### Fully Managed and Reliable